SteveALee/hyperapp2-explore/README.md

 - Use browser F12 tools to further explore the code
 - Easy to use commands build on Mocha & Chai assertions and retry automatically

+The approach taken here is to explain the concepts with minimal 'sugar' code.
+One of the benefits of hyperapp is the small core acts as a basis for you own abstractions and patterns using functional composition.
+I suggest you looks at some of the extra hyperapp examples, effects and subscriptions for more.

 We suggest:

 - `npm install`